 Be mindful of teaching them “too much” responsibility

-When our oldest was little and trying out various sports and activities, I always told her she couldn’t quit in the middle because she had made a commitment to the team.
+When our oldest was little and tried various sports and activities, I always told her she couldn’t quit in the middle because she had committed to the team.

 However, now that she is older, she has this mindset of not being able to quit anything.

 She doesn’t shy away from saying, “Mom, you told me I can’t quit things, so I don’t understand why you are trying to get me to quit now.”
 Dang, it.

 I should have focused on why she wanted to quit and taught her the difference between just being flaky and looking out for her sanity.